-- use matrices, tensors and representation surfaces to describe the response of materials to complex three-dimensional stress states, at a level that is consistent with relevant professional literature; - use second-, third- and fourth-rank tensors to quantify anisotropic physical properties of materials, and to predict and analyze the behavior of materials that exhibit such properties; - account for the effects of symmetry on the physical (especially mechanical) behavior of materials; - identify the significant microstructural and macrostructural changes that accompany plastic deformation in a variety of practical contexts, and thus predict the time-dependent consequences of plastic deformation; - apply your understanding, knowledge and insights to provide leadership-quality advice regarding design and selection of (i) optimal forming (shaping) operations during materials processing, and (ii) optimal strengthening strategies to limit deformation and failure under various in-service conditions.
+- use matrices, tensors and representation surfaces to describe the response of materials to stress, at a level that is consistent with relevant professional literature; - use second-, third- and fourth-rank tensors to quantify anisotropic physical properties of materials, and to predict the behavior of materials that exhibit such properties; - identify the significant microstructural and macrostructural changes that accompany plastic deformation in a variety of practical contexts; - apply your understanding, knowledge and insights to the selection of (i) optimal forming (shaping) operations during materials processing, and (ii) optimal strengthening strategies to limit deformation and failure under various in-service conditions.

 You will practice the related skills in homework and discussion exercises.
-You will demonstrate your proficiency formally in the midterm and final examinations, and in the research paper that you will submit in the final week of the semester.
+You will demonstrate your proficiency formally in the midterm and final examinations.

-The course learning outcomes contribute strongly to the attainment of the following BEST program learning outcomes:
+The course learning outcomes contribute to the attainment of the following program learning outcomes (marked with an asterisk):